 Pharmaceutical development is a time consuming, expensive and uncertain process that takes years to complete.
-We are incurring significant commercialization expenses related to product sales, marketing, manufacturing, packaging and distribution of Gvoke and expect to continue to incur such expenses for Gvoke as well as for any of our product candidates, if approved.
+We are incurring significant commercialization expenses related to product sales, marketing, manufacturing, packaging and distribution of Gvoke, Keveyis and Recorlev (if approved), and expect to continue to incur such expenses for Gvoke, Keveyis, as well as for any of our product candidates, if approved.
+We are currently advancing Recorlev through clinical development.
+While we expect that our costs associated with the clinical development of Recorlev will decrease as we complete the associated clinical trials, we expect that we will require additional capital to commercialize Recorlev if it is ultimately approved for marketing by the FDA, EMA or any comparable foreign regulatory agency.
 Accordingly, we may need to obtain substantial additional funding in connection with our continuing operations.
-For example, due to the impacts of the COVID-19 pandemic on our business, including those discussed in the risk factor titled "Our business may be adversely affected by the ongoing coronavirus pandemic," we applied for and received a PPP Loan on April 22, 2020 for \$5.1 million, of which \$0.9 million was repaid on May 4, 2020 and the remaining \$4.2 million on June 30, 2020.
+For example, due to the impacts of the COVID-19 pandemic on our business, including those discussed in the risk factor titled "Our business may be adversely affected by the ongoing coronavirus pandemic," we applied for and received a Paycheck Protection Program Loan (the "PPP Loan") on April 22, 2020 for \$5.1 million, of which \$0.9 million was repaid on May 4, 2020 and the remaining \$4.2 million on June 30, 2020.
 While we initiated a variety of cost reduction initiatives, we sought and obtained the PPP Loan due to our belief that such funds were necessary to support payroll costs, rent and utilities in order to avoid more drastic measures, such as deep workforce reductions, that would have likely significantly impaired our financial viability.
 In the future, if we are unable to raise capital when needed or on attractive terms, we may be forced to delay, reduce or eliminate our research and development programs and/or sales and marketing activities.